tmcw/howsmy/README.md

 - `images` contains the images labeled by those labels.
 - `chars` contains sliced-up numbers used to generate fake captchas

+YACS is a bit of code and a paper describing a pretty nice system for solving captchas.
+This repository is based on their code and [a gist from jeff larson](https://gist.github.com/thejefflarson/d8e2a65f37a37d39309058d23f6a71f1).

 To run:

 You'll need PIL (or Pillow) and Tensorflow